Betterment/charlatan/README.md

 - `Charlatan` - a class for configuring and providing fake HTTP responses based on HTTP method and URI template.
-- `CharlatanHttpClientAdapter` - an implementation of Dio's `CharlatanClientAdapter` that returns responses from a configured `Charlatan` instance
+- `CharlatanHttpClientAdapter` - an implementation of Dio's `HttpClientAdapter` that returns responses from a configured `Charlatan` instance

 ## Usage